marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iii.md

 }
 ```

 That still passes but now the `done`-flag is troubling me.
 Because I remember that done is really [mochas way of allowing us to test asynchronous code](https://mochajs.org/#asynchronous-code).
 But in theory that should not be needed, now that we are using async and await.
-That handles the synchronisation for us.
+That handles the synchronization for us.

 ### Functional like it's 1958